Data Wrangling

 • Office Hours: Book via Calendly booking link

-Quick link to Schedule of Classes (with linked materials): Chapter 9
+Quick link to Schedule of Classes (with linked materials): Schedule of classes

 This course, “Data Wrangling” will enable you to: